johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 - Amount to be made (eg, 10m)
 - Cardano payout wallet address

-It's best to watch a tutorial on YouTube to see how easy it really is, or follow along NMKR’s friendly documentation.
+It's best to watch a tutorial on YouTube to see how easy it really is, or follow along NMKR’s friendly documentation.[^58]

 **3. Third party platforms**